ainneo/RG-FE-Test/README.md

 ## About this Project

-This is my personal website built with react.js and styled components.
+This is a frontend test for Grin Rooster.
+This project was built with React.js showcasing my vanilla JavaScript and CSS skills, as well as my responsive design skills.
+I used React Scroll for scrolling, Styled Components for styling, and Aos library for animations.
+Be sure to check out the responsive navagition bar and Styled Components.
+I would greatly appreciate feedback and responses to my code.
+Thank you!

 ## Technologies:

-- React.js (JS, HTML, CSS)
+- React.js (JavaScript, HTML, CSS)
-- Styled Components (JS, CSS)
+- Styled Components (A combination of vanilla JavaScript and CSS)
+- Aos for animated content

+### Addiontal Information:

 ### Create a Scrolling 1 Pager With a Responsive Nav and Sidebar - Linking to Sections of a Page